 To reduce our currency exchange risk, we may, if possible, arrange for a portion of our international contracts to be payable to us in local currency in amounts equal to our estimated operating costs payable in local currency, with the balance of the contract payable in U.S. dollars.
 At present, however, only a limited number of our contracts are payable both in U.S. dollars and the local currency.
-Historically, to the extent that we have not been able to cover our local currency operating costs with customer payments in the local currency, we have also utilized foreign currency forward exchange, or FOREX, contracts to reduce our currency exchange risk.
-As of the date of this report, we currently have no outstanding FOREX contracts.
-We record currency transaction gains and losses and gains and losses arising from the settlement of our FOREX contracts that have been designated as cash flow hedges as "Foreign currency transaction (loss) gain" and "Contract drilling, excluding depreciation" expense, respectively, in our Consolidated Statements of Operations.
 The revaluation of liabilities denominated in currencies other than the U.S. dollar related to foreign income taxes, including deferred tax assets and liabilities and uncertain tax positions, is reported as a component of "Income tax benefit" in our Consolidated Statements of Operations.